akshatvg/Medicist/README.md

 - Interact with nurse over video call before finalising them
 - Eliminates need to purchase equipment
 - Simple and clean UI/UX
-- Help mode

 ## Target audience

 - People who are conscious and scared but don't want to invest too much money will find this helpful.
 - Nurses and doctors will get another medium to be more approachable and connect with patients.
-- Low income group people staying in hotspots
+- Low income group people staying in hotspots.

 ## Marketing and business model